 Product, storytelling, design, and distribution channels should be defined so that both brands remain authentically visible.

-- Establish rights, obligations, and KPIs
+- Clarify rights, obligations, and KPIs

 Clarify contracts, responsibilities, and success metrics before market entry.

-- Cross-media marketing
+- Cross-media market

 Orchestrate brand-compliant co-branding campaigns while enabling local activation